happypeter/LGCB/book/book_intro.md

 that's why I want to write this one.
 I need a book that covers all that I want to share with my students, no more and no less.

-_The Linux Command Line_ is really nice, but it is too difficult for my students.
-Truth is that I copied a lot of stuff from this book, and removed all its difficult vocabularies.
+There is a book named _The Linux Command Line_, which is really nice, but it is too difficult for my students.
+Truth is that I copied a lot of stuff from this book to LGCB, and removed all its difficult vocabularies.

 Still if you want a extended reading, _The Linux Command Line_ is the first one I'll recommend.
 You can get it by a simple googling.